da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 admin: (optional) The Admin which should be informed on errors
 numbersPerRun: Amount of Items being checked each time the service runs

-If the responsible node (which means the "primary copy node") is being asked for the integrity of AIP e.g. acIsValid() in dns.re, it does the following:
+If the responsible node (which means the the server having the "primary copy") is being asked for the integrity of AIP e.g. acIsValid() in dns.re, it does the following:

 1. Get The MD5 checksum for local primary copy from the ICAT.
 2. Compare stored ICAT value with checksum computed at creation
 3. Verify federated Checksums (relies on running service, at the other nodes! )
-4. Verify re-computation of foreign Cecksums is not older than one year.
+4. Verifying re-computation of foreign Checksums took place in less then a year.
 4. Deep Verify (recompute) local Checksum
 5. Returns 0 is case of failure
 6. Returns 1 if AIP is valid.

+If nodes are down, isValid() would answer not valid (0).

 You have to ensure that on your node a running instance of this service is working, which checks the others stored items at your node.
 Please set up CRON job (as the service is not fired from delayed execution anymore)